snotskie/EpistemicNetworkAnalysis.jl/docs/src/icqe23.md

 - already familiar with ENA
 - a beginner's understanding of at least one programming language
 - who want to use rotations beyond SVD and means rotation in their own research

+Workshop structure:

+- Live-coding / code-along model
+- Three phases:
+    1. Demo how to make several different models with different rotations with one running example
+    2. Discussion on choosing the right rotation for the job, based on your gut sense of your research story
+    3. Looking ahead discussion, sharing pathways for contributing and getting help after the workshop

 Code of Conduct: